-are performed by the verifier.
-All tests are performed with the same randomly selected plots and can only be completed by analysis of the plots in the sequential order they were selected.
+To increase efficiency in the verification process, three nested levels of sequential sampling are processed in the sequential sampling worksheets, based on a single sampling exercise performed by the verifier.
+All tests are performed with the same randomly selected plots and can only be completed by analysis of the plots in the sequential order they were randomly selected.
+However, inventory data is only considered successfully verified when the stopping rules for the CO2e/acre test have been met.
+Passing the diameter and height tests only improves the overall efficiency of the verification effort.
 The data identified below used for each test are input into the appropriate sequential sampling tool.

-- Diameter Test: A comparison of diameter data between the verifier and the Forest Owner is conducted on a tree by tree basis until sequential sampling stopping rules have been achieved, indicating that the verifier and Forest Owner measurements of diameter are aligned within acceptable tolerance levels.
-If and when the stopping rules are met, verifiers will use the diameter data provided for each tree from the Forest Owner's database for any additional data inputs needed for the CO2e/acre comparison. - Height Test: Like the diameter test, a comparison of height data is performed between the verifier and the Forest Owner until sequential sampling stopping rules have been achieved, indicating that the verifier and Forest Owner measurements of height are aligned within acceptable tolerance levels.
-If and when the stopping rules are met, verifiers will use the height data provided for each tree from the Forest Owner's database for any additional data inputs needed for the CO2e/acre comparison. - CO2e/acre: The testing of inventory data can only be satisfied when the CO2e/acre comparison between the verifier and Forest Owner is completed.
+- CO2e/acre: The testing of inventory data can only be satisfied when the CO2e/acre comparison between the verifier and Forest Owner is completed.
 This test is conducted on a plot by plot basis using estimates of CO2e/acre.
-The verifier's estimates of CO2e/acre are derived by measurements of diameter and height (measured by verifier or using Forest Owner's data, as described above), species determination, defect and decay determination, and a determination of the appropriate trees to be included in the sample ('in' or 'out' trees).
+The verifier's estimates of CO2e/acre are derived by measurements of diameter and height (measured by verifier or using Forest Owner's data, as described below), species determinations, defect and decay determinations, and a determination of the appropriate trees to be included in the sample ("in" or "out" trees). - Diameter Test: A comparison of diameter data between the verifier and the Forest Owner is conducted on a tree by tree basis until sequential sampling stopping rules have been achieved, indicating that the verifier and Forest Owner measurements of diameter are aligned within acceptable tolerance levels.
+If the stopping rule for diameter is met before the sequential sampling exercise has ended for CO2e/acre, verifiers may stop taking their own diameter measurements and may instead use the diameter data provided for each tree from the Forest Owner's database for any additional data inputs needed for the CO2e/acre comparison.
+If this happens, the focus of the sampling exercise from that point on will be measuring height (if applicable, see below), making species determinations, defect and decay determinations, and "in" or "out" tree assessments. - Height Test: Like the diameter test, a comparison of height data is performed between the verifier and the Forest Owner until sequential sampling stopping rules have been achieved, indicating that the verifier and Forest Owner measurements of height are aligned within acceptable tolerance levels.
+If the stopping rule for height is met before the sequential sampling exercise has ended for CO2e/acre, verifiers may stop taking their own height measurements and may instead use the height data provided for each tree from the Forest Owner's database for any additional data inputs needed for the CO2e/acre comparison.
+If this happens, the focus of the sampling exercise from that point on will be measuring diameter (if applicable, see above), making species determinations, defect and decay determinations, and "in" or "out" tree assessments.